When Should You Hand in Your Notice? A Full Guide to Resigning

 Change:

-Some employees may decide that they a looking for a change of career paths, or industries or they seek to take a break from working to pursue other interests.
+Some employees may decide that they are looking for a change of career paths or industries, or they seek to take a break from working to pursue other interests.

 Hands typing on laptop keyboard